Tai106/find-my-book/find-my-book/README.md

 # Find-My-book

 # Description
-* This is a fully functioning Google Books API search engine built with GraphQL API and Apollo Server.
+* This is a fully functioning Google Books API search engine built with GraphQL API & Apollo Server.
 The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
-It allows users to search for and save books.
+It allows users to search for & save books.

 # Technology Used